-From a drug-peddler to a member of Nation of Islam and becoming the most feared men in America, his story is fascinating and inspiring.
+From a drug-peddler to a member of Nation of Islam and a fighter against apartheid, his story is fascinating and inspiring.

 For years I longed to read his autobiography which is described by the Time as among the ten most influential non-fiction books of the 20th century.

-It tell his entire story how Malcolm Little who is born in 1925 in Nebraska, worked as shoe-shiner, drug dealer and pimp to earn living and ultimately landed in jail where he turned towards Islam.
+It tells his entire story.
+That how Malcolm Little who was born in 1925 in Nebraska, and who worked as shoe-shiner and a drug delaer to earn living and ultimately landed in jail where he turned towards Islam.

 His powerful presence and oratory skills stunned the audiences.
 Malcolm X feared none.
-He could speak of white man's hypocricy in his face and expressed his views publicly.
+He could speak of white man's hypocrisy in his face and expressed his views publicly.

 Malcolm's death was reported in papers across the world, as far as in Lucknow, Bengalore and Karachi the Urdu papers published the obituary of this brave man who inspired thousands to fight apartheid.
 Editorials were written in newspapers in far-East and Africa.